BADM554/brewery-api/.github/ISSUE_TEMPLATE/remove-brewery.md

 <!--
 📝 HOW TO FILL THIS OUT:

-1. Make sure the brewery is PERMANENTLY closed (not just temporarily)
-2. Delete all the gray text and examples
-3. Type your information on the same line after each field
-4. Provide proof that it's closed (news link, photo, etc.)
+⚠️ FIRST: Click the "Preview" tab above to see what this looks like!
+         Gray comments disappear in preview - only your answers show.

 IMPORTANT: Only report if you're sure it's PERMANENTLY closed!
 - ✅ Building is empty or has new business
 - ✅ Google Maps says "Permanently closed"
 - ❌ Website is just down (might be temporary)

+THEN:
+1. Make sure the brewery is PERMANENTLY closed (not just temporarily)
+2. Click back to "Write" tab
+3. Delete all the gray text and examples
+4. Type your information on the same line after each field
+5. Provide proof that it's closed (news link, what you saw, etc.)
+6. Click "Preview" to check before submitting

+💡 TIP: Preview shows exactly what Claude and the instructor will see!
 -->

 ## Brewery Information